eartsar/TavernTroupeDiscordBot/README.md

 `python3 app.py --config /path/to/config.yml`

 ## Commands
 	!ping                           Test command to ensure the bot is healthy.
+	!help                           Displays this message.
+	!nice                           Having a rough day?
+I'll say something nice!
+	!joke                           ...Or tell you a joke!
+	!petpic upload <name> [url]     Upload a picture to a pet album.
+This must be the comment on a file upload to the bot.
+	                                    Files can be singular images of any type, or .zip archives.
+	                                If url is supplied, the bot will attempt to download from it.
+	                                Currently, direct links to zips, or share links from Google Drive and Dropbox work.
+	!petpic random [name]           Show a random pet picture.
+	                                    If name is supplied, show a random pic of that pet.
+	!petpic list                    Shows a list of your albums !petpic list all                Shows a list of everyone's albums !petpic create <name>           Create a new album for a pet.
+	!petpic delete <name>           Delete a pet album (and all associated pictures).
+	!petpic wipe                    Delete ALL your pet pictures (asks confirmation).
-    !events <calendar_name>         Pull up the events for the named calendar for this month and next month Keep calendar_name blank to get a list of calendars the bot knows of.
+	!events <calendar_name>         Pull up the events for the named calendar for this month and next month.
-    !help
+	                                Keep calendar_name blank to get a list of calendars the bot knows of.
+	!log <start|stop>               Tells the troupe scribe to start or stop their note-taking (requires permission).

 ## TODOs
 ???